14 Tips to Grow Your Substack Audience (and not Lose Your Mind)

 Who it's for

-Why it matters
+Why it matters (to you, and to them)

+Specificity builds loyalty.
 When people stumble upon your Substack, they should immediately know if it’s for them or not.
 The more specific you are, the easier it is to attract loyal readers.

 For example, Emily Atkin’s newsletter HEATED is laser-focused on climate journalism.
 Readers subscribe because they know they’ll get deep, investigative reporting on environmental issues—something mainstream media doesn’t always cover in depth.